|Body discovered - "Hopefully we will be making an identification the next day or so"|

 DA Cox tells the news mother might have saved son

-Shuman had come to Derald’s place of employment requesting dental records for identification.
-After he got the information he never came back.
+Shuman visited Derald’s place of employment requesting dental records for identification.
+After he got that information he never came back.
 No one ever came to tell us what happened the night Mike was murdered.
-I was left on my own to try search for information on what happened to Mike; and the authorities were making it as difficult as they could for me.
+I was left on my own to search for information about what happened to Mike; and the authorities were making it as difficult as they could for me.
 It was plain to see that DA Cox had no sympathy for our family’s tragic loss.
 I thought I was going to lose my mind when DA Cox went public with his remarks that I was complaining about my son’s murder and that I could have saved him.
 After reading about the case, the Maine Chapter of the ACLU assigned us an attorney and he successfully argued the case against the district attorney's office.